chucktrukk/sunny-day-for-gmail/README.md

 ## What is Sunny Day?
-A Google chrome extension to make your gmail inbox a little more shiny on inbox zero day.
+A Google chrome extension to make your gmail inbox a little more sunny on inbox zero day.

 ## How to install it?